SpaceG/spaceg.github.io/_posts/2015-04-12-nginx-set-up-mac-local-web-server.markdown

 <h2 class="section-heading">8080 - default port</h2>

 By default, nginx listens to <code> port 8080 </code>, but let us change that to the default HTTP port, which is 80.
-To do that, we need to make a simple change to the configuration file <code>  /usr/local/etc/nginx/nginx.conf. </code> You can do this with any text editor such as vi or nano
+To do that, we need to make a simple change to the configuration file <code>  /usr/local/etc/nginx/nginx.conf. </code> You can do this with any text editor such as <code>vi</code> or nano